frame-lang/frame-docs/advanced_frame/runtime.rst

 #.
 On the next state  compartment, initialize any state variables
 #.
 Call the **transition(next_compartment)** method, which simply saves a reference to the new compartment for later use
 #.
 Return from the event handler to the kernel routine
 #.
-The kernel detects if a next compartment exisits and loops until no more transitions happen
+The kernel detects if a next compartment exists and loops until no more transitions happen
 #.
 Send an exit event to the current state
 #.
 Change state by setting the next state compartment to be the current state compartment
 #.
 Send an enter event to the new state and forward any forwarded event